TooAngel/worlddriven/README.md

 - `/:org/:repo/pull/:pull_number` A detailed calculation breakdown for the pull request

-Use the following endpoints to work on the dashboard with mock data and fast
+Use the following endpoints to more easily work on the dashboard with mock data:
-reloads:

 - `/test/dashboard` - for the dashboard
 - `/test/:org/:repo/pull/:pull_number` - for the pull request view